 🔒 GWM Theft Risk in Australia

-GWM vehicles are relatively new to the Australian market, so theft data is limited.
+GWM vehicles are relatively new to the Australian market, so specific theft data is still building.
 Modern GWMs come with factory immobilisers and smart key systems.
-Utes in general can be targets for theft of accessories and tools from the tray.
-Check with Australian Police for current vehicle crime statistics.
+Ute trays remain vulnerable to theft of accessories and tools.
+Check the National Motor Vehicle Theft Reduction Council for current vehicle crime statistics.

 • Modern GWMs include factory immobilisers and smart key systems

-• Ute owners should secure tools and accessories in the tray
+• Cannon ute owners should secure tools and accessories in the tray with a lockable canopy

-GWM has been improving its safety credentials.
-Better safety ratings can positively influence your insurance premium.
+GWM has been investing heavily in safety credentials for the Australian market.
+Strong ANCAP ratings can positively influence your insurance premium.

 • GWM Cannon (2021+): 5-star ANCAP rating